 - Member of the EU since 2004, Schengen Area since 2007 and Eurozone

-Malta’s Individual Investor Programme (IIP) provides for granting of citizenship by a certificate of naturalisation to foreign individuals who make a financial investment in Malta.
-This citizenship by investment scheme was established in 2014 by the Individual Investor Programme of the Republic of Malta Regulations (LN 47/2014) subsidiary legislation issued under the Maltese Citizenship Act.
+Malta’s Direct Investment exceptional naturalization program which replaces Individual Investor Programme (IIP) provides for granting of citizenship by a certificate of naturalisation to foreign individuals who make a financial investment in Malta.
+The New regulations published in L.N.
+437 of 2020 under the Granting of Citizenship for Exceptional Services Regulations, 2020 which was published in the Government Gazette Of Malta No. 20,524– 20.11.2020

-The minimum cost incurred for an IIP application by a main applicant purchasing property in Malta and having no dependants would amount to (EUR 650,000 (contribution) + EUR 150,000 (Govt stock investment) + EUR 7,500 (due diligence fees) + EUR 700 (passport fees and bank charges)).
+The minimum cost incurred for an IIP application by a main applicant purchasing property in Malta and having no dependants would amount to (EUR 750,000 (contribution).
 Applicants must also pay the agent’s fees as per agreement between the agent and applicant.
 Renting a place and health insurance coverage are mandatory under the current rules.
 No separate investment is required from dependants and the contribution required on their behalf

-The Malta Individual Investor Program Agency (MIIPA) is responsible for administering this citizenship program.
+The Community Malta Agency is responsible for administering this new citizenship program with strict vetting standards.
 The background screening of applicants for citizenship is very strict only those with good background and financial profile are admitted into the program.
 The refusal rates are 25-30%.
 There is a 4 month minimum processing time of applications.

 Once approved, applicants must apply for e-residence permit for 12 months and after this time take an oath to become a Maltese citizen and then later for maltese passport.